See the full index.

 Jamie Thomson touched on part of this pet peeve in response to one of the other posts in this series.
 So let me ask, do you see anything wrong with this procedure?

-While not definitive proof that this is bad, and while I use SELECT for multiple variable assignment, IIRC the standard does not allow SELECT without FROM.
-And in the 26 SELECT examples in Books Online, not one of them references scalars, at least at the time of writing.
+While not definitive proof that this is bad, and while I use SELECT for assigning multiple variables, IIRC the standard does not allow SELECT without FROM.
+And in the 20+ SELECT examples in Books Online, not one of them references scalars.

-You'll notice that I laced the above commentary with several links to Books Online topics.
-I highly recommend becoming very familiar with when and where you should use RETURN, OUTPUT and SELECT to return data from a stored procedure.
+You may notice that I laced the above commentary with several links to Books Online topics.
+I highly recommend becoming very familiar with when and where you should use RETURN, OUTPUT, and SELECT to return data from a stored procedure.